 Although the country only covers 0.03% of the world’s land mass, it is home to over 6% of the world’s total identified species.
 That’s 850 species of birds and 250 species of mammals.
 And with about a quarter of the country dedicated to national parks, wildlife refuges or reserves, Costa Rica’s best assets are well protected.

 Tortuguero National Park

 A great area for spotting a range of wildlife and water-birds, Tortuguero National Park is one of the most visited in Costa Rica.
-Although it is a reasonably remote area just over 250 kilometres from San Jose on the north east Caribbean coast, it is easily accessible by road and boat or by plane.
-The park covers 190 square kilometres and is well worth the journey, particularly between July and September when endangered green turtles make their way up to the beach to lay their eggs in the sand.
+Although it is a reasonably remote area just over 250 km (155 miles) from San Jose on the north east Caribbean coast, it is easily accessible by road and boat or by plane.
+The park covers 190 sq km (73 sq miles) and is well worth the journey, particularly between July and September when endangered green turtles make their way up to the beach to lay their eggs in the sand.

 Considered Central America’s most active volcano and in the top ten most active in the world, the impressive Arenal volcano is not to be missed.
 The last major explosion was in 1968 and the volcano has been erupting ever since.
 On a clear day smoke can often be seen billowing from the top and by night lava flows down its sides.
 Even if bad weather obscures the summit, you will certainly hear the explosions at night.
 The area around the volcano is rich in wildlife and after exploring on foot, on horseback, or by boat, you can relax in the naturally-heated thermal springs found nearby.

 Example 14-day itinerary

 A 14-day trip to Costa Rica including including San Jose (1), Tortuguero National Park (2), Arenal (3), Monteverde (4) and time on the beach in Playa Potrero (5).